nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 `Some` branch, the value is being **returned out** to the caller.
-Since `value` is a reference into the map, this implies that the `map` will remain borrowed **until some point in the caller** (the point `'m`, to be exact).
-To get a better intuition for what this lifetime parameter `'m` represents, consider some hypothetical caller of `get_default`: the lifetime `'m` then represents the span of code in which that caller will use the resulting reference:
+Since `value` is a reference into the map, this implies that the `map` will remain borrowed **until some point in the caller** (the point `'r`, to be exact).
+To get a better intuition for what this lifetime parameter `'r` represents, consider some hypothetical caller of `get_default`: the lifetime `'r` then represents the span of code in which that caller will use the resulting reference:

 ```rust